kengo700/xnb_font_converter/README.md

 # XNB Font Converter

 A tool to convert fonts for Hades and Pyre.
-Converts version 5 xnb font files to version 6.

 ## Usage